mdeaves/robug-blog/content/posts/hoverboard-motor-control.md

 ## Why hoverboard motors

 For the first prototype, I want to test the full navigation and control stack without committing to the final hardware.
 Hoverboard motors are cheap, well-documented, and easy to get.
-I got some off Facebook Marketplace for next to nothing and have been playing around with it for the past week or so.
+I got some off Facebook Marketplace for next to nothing and have been playing around with one of them for the past week or so.

 The goal is simple: accept speed commands from the Raspberry Pi, spin the motor at that speed.
-Once I can command the motor to reliably and accurately spin at a certain speed, then I can plug in the rest of the ROS2 navigation software no problem by running the Pi as a ROS2 node.
+Once I can command the motor to reliably and accurately spin at a given speed, then I can plug in the rest of the ROS2 navigation stack by running the Pi as a ROS2 node.

 ## The motor controller